oscar-schwarz/sv-devenv/README.md

 ## Configuration

-To get started with the vite-vue-laravel repository with sail enabled put this into your config:
+To get started with the vite-vue-laravel repository with sail enabled put this into your `devenv.nix`:

 ```nix
 sv.vite-vue-laravel = {